enricgrau/LibLabGuide/README.md

 - Reformat to ``PEP8``

-# Disclaimer

-- I'm dedicated to regularly updating and enhancing this list.
-If you're interested in contributing, I would be delighted to have your support!
-- Please use these procedures cautiously.
-While I try to keep them up to date, changes in technology can sometimes outpace my updates.
-- I cannot be held accountable for any issues or inconveniences that might arise from following these instructions.

 # Credits

 Finally, I kindly ask that if you find this list useful, consider citing or reference it as: